chientrm/site/blog/2022-09-25-secure-vm-instance-with-cloudflare-tunnel/index.md

 Tunnel requires a daemon named `cloudflared` to run on your server.
 This daemon creates an outbound-only access to Cloudflare Networks.
-It also registers a subdomain in form of `*.cfargotunnel.com`.
+It also registers a subdomain in the form of `*.cfargotunnel.com`.
 However, this default subdomain is not secured.
 So that, we create a DNS record to proxy to it.